“Is he awake?” McNaught asked.

 The spy didn’t try to dissemble or soften the blow.
 He simply held my gaze and said, “Ruin.”

 I sat back in my seat, turning toward the fire.
-“Not even John’s letter to The Times was enough to give them pause before they condemned me?”
+“Not even John’s letter to The Times was enough to give them pause before they condemned us?”

 His cerulean gaze bored into mine.
 “You heard me.
 They didn’t print it.
-And when put to the question, their editor claims he never received it.
-A claim that is backed up by the employees in their receipts department.”
+And when put to the question, their editor claimed he never received it.
+A claim that was backed up by the employees in their receipts department.”

 It never even arrived?
 “And you believe them?”

 Because he knew.
 While I’d been trapped up here with my fear and my grief, he had been out there hunting down information.

 I frowned.
 “Seamus?
 John’s valet?”

 “The very one.
 John gave the letter to him and bid him to see it delivered, but he burned it instead.”